NightsHigh/Project-Artemis/READme.md

 4. Add the url to the .env in the following format "WEBHOOK_URL="https://InsertYourProjectName.app.n8n.cloud/webhook/yourCreateName/CustomEventName" remember to save it as a string.
 5. Save.

+### For the docker desktop

+## 1. Install docker desktop via their official website https://www.docker.com/products/docker-desktop/

+## 2. Install the latest n8n for docker.

+## 3. Login into the locally ran docker on localhost.

+## 4. Create the workflow for the calender refer to "For the calender event scheduling" "3."

 ```bash
 npm install